js-ojus/sparsebitset/README.md

 ## `sparsebitset`
 A simple implementation of sparse bitsets for positive integers.

-It is being extracted from an implementation of custom database indexes for attributes of semi-structured documents.

-The representation is very simple, and uses a sequence of (offset, mask) pairs.
+The representation is very simple, and uses a sequence of (offset, bits) pairs.
 It is similar to that of Go's `x/tools/container/intsets` and Java's `java.util.BitSet`.
 However, Go's package caters to negative integers as well, which I do not need.
-Also, I needed a simple way to serialise and deserialise the sets to/from `[]byte`, because I am using them to store custom indexes in a database.

-## `sparsebitset` vs. `willf/bitset`
+## `sparsebitset` vs. `github.com/willf/bitset`
 `sparsebitset` should be useful for sparse sets for which the space overhead of [BitSet](https://github.com/willf/bitset) may be high.
 Please test with your real life data - in reasonable volumes - before choosing one.

-However, `sparsebitset` tries to provide an API that is mostly similar to that of [BitSet](https://github.com/willf/bitset).
+`sparsebitset` tries to provide an API that is mostly similar to that of [BitSet](https://github.com/willf/bitset).
 Users can switch between the two implementations with a little effort, based on the evolution (either dense --> sparse or sparse --> dense) of their data.

-Here are a few of the differences to note.
+Here are a few differences to note.

 * `sparsebitset` operates with `uint64` rather than `uint` almost everywhere.
-This simplifies several parts of the code.
+This makes several parts of the code uniform.
 * `sparsebitset` does not panic.
 Upon encountering errors, it returns `nil` where `*BitSet` is expected.
 Elsewhere, it returns an additional `error` value that must be checked.
+* A few methods are not implemented.
+Examples include JSON (de)serialisation methods.